CESEL/RelationalGit/ReplicationPackage/README.md

 ### RQ5, Sofia: Can we combine recommenders to balance Expertise, CoreWorkload, and FaR?

-Following commands are samples to show how Sofia affects Expertise, CoreWorkload, and FaR of CoreFX.
+**Generate Data**: Following commands are samples to show how Sofia affects Expertise, CoreWorkload, and FaR of CoreFX.
 See the full list of simulations in [simulations.ps1](https://github.com/CESEL/RelationalGit/blob/master/ReplicationPackage/simulations.ps1).

 ```PowerShell